 A very “artisan” method of working shall we say, with a ton of room for improvement.

 However, to be totally honest with you while I can’t help feeling a slight sense of nostalgia winding back down memory lane, it does make you wonder, how on earth did we survive with such inefficient sales processes?
+How to do a sales forecast report with such limited data available?
 Especially when entering a digital era so abundant in sales technology.

 By a quirk of fates, decades after redirecting my career path towards other horizons, I had the opportunity to experience firsthand this technological “dream land”.